MnO2/logq/README.md

 endpoing within a certain time range".
 It would be easier to have a software providing those handy function to extract or canonicalize the information from the log.

+## Roadmap

+* More supported functions
+* Window Function
+* Implementing approximate_percentile_disc with t-digest algorithm when the input is large.